<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4052188&amp;fmt=gif">

 AllowSignatureGraphic

-Determines whether a user can drawn their signature when they register.
+Determines whether a user can draw their signature when they register.
 If set to required, they will not be allowed to use a font-based signature.

 yes